Ghazal 194, Verse 5

 Yusuf Ali:

-According to [the great Persian poem by] Jami, Zulaikha is a beautiful Princess, a daughter of a king of the West (Maghrib).
+According to [the masnavi of ] Jami, Zulaikha is a beautiful Princess, a daughter of a king of the West (Maghrib).
 In her youth she dreamt a dream, in which she saw a handsome man, as noble and true as he was handsome, and she fell in love with him.
 So deep and constant was her love that she pined away for the love of the ideal man of her dream....
 She had a second and a third dream, and in the third, she had the courage to ask the man in the vision his name and country.
 He did not tell her his name, but he said he was the Wazir of Egypt.
-[She pursues this clue; the real Wazir of Egypt is a eunuch, but she is encouraged by a voice from the Unseen to insist on marrying him anyway; thus she happens to see Yusuf, and then contrives to buy him at a slave auction, and the Qur'anic story begins.]
+[She pursues this clue; the real Wazir of Egypt is a eunuch, but she is encouraged by a voice from the Unseen to insist on marrying him anyway; thus, biding her time as a virgin and pining away for the man of her dreams, she hears of the coming of the caravan bringing Yusuf.
+She manages to get a look at him through the curtains of her litter, then contrives to have her husband buy him at a slave auction, and the Qur'anic story, 12:23-32, begins:]

 Baqir: